facebook/react-native-website/docs/fabric-native-components.md

 npx @react-native-community/cli@latest init Demo --install-pods false
 ```

+## Creating a WebView Component

+This guide will show you how to create a Web View component.
+We will be creating the component by using the Android's [`WebView`](https://developer.android.com/reference/android/webkit/WebView) component, and the iOS' [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview?language=objc) component.

-Next you'll need to create a folders structure to hold our `RCTWebView` component:
+Let's start by creating the folders structure to hold our component's code:

 ```bash
 mkdir -p Demo/{specs,android/app/src/main/java/com/webview}